There is nothing more important than the hosting company that you want your blog or website to be hosted with it.

 Bluehost is one of the rare hosting companies that are active on YouTube and other social media in general.
 They create good videos and explain things or create tutorials to help their customers in their business and show them how to set up their site the right way.

 That’s an important point that I should include, they work on transparency and share videos about their data centers and their servers.

 That’s not the case for HostGator, I’ve never seen any video that talks about their data centers, and employee in real work.
 This never means that every company should create videos, but, it is an action that can build trust, and people appreciate watching their best hosting as human, and not a business only.

 Dreamhost shared hosting

-Dreamhost is an established company started since 1997 and they are one of the biggest hosting companies today.
-They offer unlimited bandwidth with unlimited disk space, and a free 50 GB of personal storage.
+Dreamhost is an established company that started in 1997 and they are one of the biggest hosting companies today.
+They offer unlimited bandwidth with unlimited disk space and a free 50 GB of personal storage.

-Bluehost and HostGator are near in the features, but Bluehost will be the winner, with a free domain name and lowest price, with daily free backup.
+Bluehost and HostGator are nearly the same in the features, but Bluehost will be the winner, with a free domain name and lowest price, with daily free backup.

-I hope that this shared hosting comparison for Hostgator vs Bluehost vs Dreamhost helped.
+I hope that this shared hosting comparison for Bluehost, Dreamhost, and HostGator helped.
 Please share your experience with each one of these hosting providers in your comments.
 Sure, there are negative points and reviews for each one of them and that is normal for any business in the world.